 It’s worth noting that you do not have to be spiritual or follow any religious practices to expand conscious awareness.
 All you have to do is observe your subconscious mind, know yourself and make small changes to your daily practices to transform bad energy.

-Hindu myths explain the upper worlds are where the gods reside, and the lower realms are where the demons reside.
+Hindu myths explain the Lokas in the upper worlds are where the gods reside, and the lower realms are where the demons reside.
 Don’t take this literally.
 Gods are symbolic of higher states of conscious awareness (good energy) and demons are lower states of consciousness (bad energy); ignorance, anger, hate, weakness etc.

 Said to be located on Mount Meru, Satya-Loka is the home of the Hindu Trimurti; Vishnu, Shiva and Brahma.
 It is described as “the highest of the joyful worlds” and, according to Buddhism, is impermanent.

 Satya-Loka in Hindu mythology is the state of mind you reach when you experience Samadhi or Nirvana.
 It is the moment of Absolute Truth which the Hindus associate with Brahman – the all-seeing, all-knowing master of the Universe.

 To put Satya-Loka into perspective, have you ever experienced an a-ha moment when you felt elated and knew – you just KNEW – it was right?

 Most people will only get brief glimpses of Satya-Loka unless you strive to attain full enlightenment.
 But even then, as Buddhism explains, you can’t stay in that sense of heightened bliss permanently otherwise you would be in a constant state of rapture.
 You will literally be out-of-this world.

 However, once you attain enlightenment, you do retain the benefits and powers of Satya-Loka, but live in a state of mind that enables you to operate in the real world on a daily basis.